 A Certificate of Completion is awarded for a specific curriculum of fewer than 90 credits and is approved by the State Board of Education.
-Programs that are at least 45 credits are considered a One-Year Certificate of Completion and are eligible for federal financial aid.
-Programs that are fewer than 45 credits are considered a Less Than One-Year Certificate of Completion.
+Programs that are at least 45 credits are considered One-Year Certificates of Completion and are eligible for federal financial aid.
+Programs that are fewer than 45 credits are considered Less Than One-Year Certificates of Completion.
 These programs are state approved but may not be eligible for federal financial aid.

-RELATED INSTRUCTION OUTCOMES

-Upon successful completion of this certificate the student will be able to:

-- Engage in ethical communication processes that allow people to accomplish goals. - Respond to the needs of diverse audiences and contexts. - Build and manage personal and community relationships.

-COMPUTATION

-- Analyze and evaluate real-world problems in a logical manner. - Model, analyze, and solve real-world problems in a mathematical context. - Utilize technology for analyzing and evaluating real-world problems.

-HUMAN RELATIONS

-- Demonstrate proficiency in reading, writing, listening, presentation, and analytical skills. - Operate as a team member and/or leader using effective communication strategies. - Demonstrate computer skills: Word processing, presentation software, and Internet research techniques.

-- Use research skills to access information and utilize critical thinking skills to draw conclusions and/or form ideas/opinions. - Understand the importance of goal setting, planning, and the impact of a positive mental outlook in both ones personal and professional life. - Recognize and respect diversity as a vital component of effective human relation skills.

-- The One-Year Certificate of Completion will be awarded to students who satisfy the following requirements: - Complete the credit hours indicated with a minimum Grade Point Average (GPA) of 2.0 or better.
-Complete one credit bearing course at Southwestern before the Certificate of Completion is awarded - Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term). - The Less Than One-Year Certificate of Completion and Career Pathway Certificate of Completion will be awarded to students who satisfy the following requirements: - Complete the credit hours indicated with a minimum Grade Point Average (GPA) of 2.0 or better.
-Complete one credit bearing course at Southwestern before the Certificate of Completion is awarded. - Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).
+The One-Year Certificate of Completion will be awarded to students who satisfy the following requirements:

+Complete the credit hours indicated with a minimum Grade Point Average (GPA) of 2.0 or better.
+Complete one credit-bearing course at Southwestern before the Certificate of Completion is awarded.

+- Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term). - The Less Than One-Year Certificate of Completion and Career Pathway Certificate of Completion will be awarded to students who satisfy the following requirements:

+Complete the credit hours indicated with a minimum Grade Point Average (GPA) of 2.0 or better.
+Complete one credit-bearing course at Southwestern before the Certificate of Completion is awarded.

+Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).